-(1) Gives effect to a 1,450,000-for-1 forward stock split on our common stock effected on February 25, 2021.
+(1) Gives effect to a 1,450,000-for-1 forward stock split on our common stock effected on February 25, 2021 and a 1.451345331-for-1 forward stock split on our common stock effected November 23, 2022.

 (2) See Part II.
 Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Measures-Non-GAAP Financial Measures" above for definitions of these measures.
-Adjusted EBITDA, Adjusted EBITDA Margin, Leverage Ratio, and free cash flow are non-GAAP measures.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Measures -Non-GAAP Financial Measures" above for definitions of these measures.
+Adjusted EPS, Adjusted EBITDA, Adjusted EBITDA Margin, Leverage Ratio, and free cash flow are non-GAAP measures.
 See Part II.
 Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Financial and Operating Measures-Non-GAAP Financial Measures" above for reconciliations of these measures to the most directly comparable financial measure calculated and presented in accordance with U.S. GAAP.